Updated 23 March 2021

 Picking the best broadband plan is hard enough as it is, without the inclusion of special offers and deals.
-Add in the fact that we’re now more internet-dependent than ever and the emergence of streaming TV services, data has become more important than ever.
-So which data limit is right for me?
+Add in the fact that we’re now more internet-dependent than ever and with the emergence of streaming TV services, data has become more important than ever.
+So which data limit is right for you?

-The best way to understand your limit is to look at your internet habits.
-Some online activities are known to use hundreds of bytes, while others can require almost no data across the month.
+The best way to understand your ideal data limit is to look at your internet habits.
+Some online activities are known to use hundreds of megabytes, while others can require almost no data across the month.

 Thankfully, more and more ISPs are currently offering unlimited plans.
-Especially since the NBN rollout is going according to plan.
-By now, nearly one in three Australians can connect to the speedy network.
+Especially since the NBN rollout is nearly complete.
+By now, most Australians can connect to the speedy new network.
 As a result, there’s been a surge in affordable offers from fresh NBN providers, so you’re basically spoilt for choice.
 If you’re an avid user, the choice is clear.

 But if you don’t spend too much time online, investing in an unlimited plan can seem wasteful.
 We break it down for you below, so you’ll be better informed when choosing a broadband plan to cover all your needs.